insights

 Read time 5 minutes

-Consequences of burnout, compassion fatigue, and distress may range from personal crisis to suboptimal patient care practices.
-A 2020 cross-sectional observation study suggested that physician burnout may negatively affect patients’ experience of care.12 In the study, 244 physicians rated their level of burnout on a five-point scale, and these results were analyzed with responses from over 30,000 experience-related surveys completed by patients who had seen those physicians.12 Results indicated that a one-level increase in burnout was associated with a 0.43 level decrease in an adjusted patient-provider communication experience score.12
+Consequences of burnout, compassion fatigue, and distress are real and may range from personal crisis to suboptimal patient care practices.12 A 2020 cross-sectional observation study suggested that physician burnout may negatively affect patients’ experience of care.13 In the study, 244 physicians rated their level of burnout on a five-point scale, and these results were analyzed with responses from over 30,000 experience-related surveys completed by patients who had seen those physicians.13 Results indicated that a one-level increase in burnout was associated with a 0.43 level decrease in an adjusted patient-provider communication experience score.13

 Resources and Support: From Hobbies and Meditation to PPE

 How do clinicians care for themselves?
 What are the resources for supporting work-life balance, essential self-care, and perseverance during times of sustained stress?
 Just as with patients, no single answer will work for everyone.
-Effective strategies for personal self-care include prioritizing close relationships and maintaining a healthy lifestyle by ensuring adequate sleep, regular exercise, fostering hobbies, practicing mindfulness and meditation, and pursuing spiritual development.13 Recent studies have suggested positive impacts from these self-care approaches:
+Prioritizing close relationships and maintaining a healthy lifestyle by ensuring adequate sleep, regular exercise, fostering hobbies, practicing mindfulness and meditation, and pursuing spiritual development have been noted as potential self-care strategies among clinicians.3,14 Recent studies have suggested positive impacts from this range of self-care approaches:15

-- Further, a 2020 randomized clinical trial pilot of 88 physicians found that participants who received only six sessions of professional coaching had a significant reduction in emotional exhaustion and overall burnout and had improved resilience and quality of life.15
+- Further, a 2019 randomized clinical trial pilot of 88 physicians found that participants who received only six sessions of professional coaching had a significant reduction in emotional exhaustion and overall burnout and had improved resilience and quality of life.17

-During the heightened stress and potentially critical conditions experienced by many healthcare professionals, self-care tools are important for resilience and coping endurance.1 The American Medical Association (AMA) has updated its suggestions for taking care of caregivers to include building a resilient healthcare organization, monitoring workload redistribution, assessing physician stress levels, reviewing institutional policy and personal protective equipment (PPE) recommendations, and providing emotional and mental well-being resources.16 The AMA website even offers a free meditation and sleep app for practitioners due to the potential positive impacts of adequate rest and mindfulness practices.16
+During those times of heightened stress experienced by many healthcare professionals, self-care tools are important for resilience and coping endurance.
+The American Medical Association (AMA) has updated its suggestions for taking care of caregivers to include building a resilient healthcare organization, monitoring workload redistribution, assessing physician stress levels, reviewing institutional policy and personal protective equipment (PPE) recommendations, and providing emotional and mental well-being resources.18

 Conclusion